barryclark/jekyll-now/_posts/2019-01-30-how-marginal-tax-rates-affect-effective-rates.md

 A marginal tax is one that brackets income into two or more amounts, and only those amounts in that bracket are taxed at that rate (there will be an example below).
 A progressive marginal tax is one where the tax brackets on higher incomes are taxed more, as opposed to a regressive marginal tax where the tax brackets on lower incomes are taxed more.
 The US uses a progressive marginal income tax.
 I know of nowhere that uses a regressive model.

+> Confused about how marginal tax rates work in general?
+Check out Time In the Market's post [A Simple Explanation of How Tax Brackets Work](https://timeinthemarket.com/a-simple-explanation-of-how-tax-brackets-work/).

 The myth that crossing a tax bracket threshold means that you will make less money is strong.
 I first remember hearing people saying that they make less money due to taxes during my high school pizza-slinging job, and have even heard it said at my current white-collared software engineering job:

 * "I actually make less now after the promotion, thanks to taxes!"